Temperature Dependence of the Masses of Various Meson States: A Comparative Study in SU(3) and SU(4) extended Linear-Sigma Model: Introduction

 In-medium modifications of charmed mesons are particularly interesting because they serve as probes for the hot and dense medium created during heavy-ion collisions.
-However, modeling the charm sector using effective models like the eLSM comes with its own set of challenges, especially due to the necessity of an extra mass term $-2 Tr[\epsilon \Phi^{\dagger} \Phi]$ \cite{Giacosa2012}, along with the complex interactions between light and heavy flavor condensates.
-While the SU($3$) eLSM has proven effective in exploring light meson states and their chiral phase structure \cite{Tawfik:2014gga,Tawfik:2019rdd}, there is still a gap when it comes to a systematic, comparative analysis of meson masses in SU($4$) configurations.
-In this work, we aim to provide a detailed examination of how various meson states - pseudoscalars, scalars, vectors, and axial-vectors - depend on temperature, all within the eLSM framework for both SU($3$) and SU($4$) flavor symmetries.
-We adopt the mean-field approximation and include finite-temperature effects using the grand potential, which accounts for contributions from quark-antiquark pairs and the Polyakov loop.
-Our investigation examines the significance of the $U(1)_A$ anomaly (denoted by a constant $c$) in different symmetry configurations, and we compare the pseudo-critical temperatures that mark the restoration of chiral symmetry.
+However, modeling the charm sector using effective models like the eLSM comes with its own set of challenges, especially due to the necessity of an extra mass term $-2 Tr[\epsilon \Phi^{\dagger} \Phi]$ \cite{Giacosa:2012cq}, along with the complex interactions between light and heavy flavor condensates.
+We would like to emphasize that our calculations incorporate the $U(1)_A$ anomaly.
+This is $c (\rm{det}\Phi+\rm{det}{\Phi^\dagger})$-term.
+Moreover, the influence of the anomaly on the pseudo-critical temperatures is also considered.
+More comprehensive information about the anomaly terms in the Lagrangian concerning phase transitions can be found in the Ref.\cite{Pisarski:2024esv,Giacosa:2024orp}.

+To integrate the finite-temperature behavior of the condensates into the model, we apply the mean-field approximation and account for finite-temperature effects via the grand potential, which includes contributions from quark-antiquark pairs and the Polyakov loop.
+We define a temperature-dependent mass parameter $m_0^2$ as $m^2_0 (1-T^2/T_c^2)$.
+This change is motivated by the fact that in the linear sigma model, the critical temperature scales as $N_c^{1/2}$ in the limit of $N_c \rightarrow \infty$, which is inconsistent with the $N_c$-independent behavior found in the NJL model \cite{Meyer:2001zp}.
+The inclusion of this temperature-dependent factor appears to restore the expected large-$N_c$ scaling behavior \cite{Heinz:2011vs,Heinz:2011xq}.

+The quadratic dependence on temperature $T$ is motivated by the low-temperature results of chiral perturbation theory, where the chiral condensate decreases in proportion to $T^2$ due to thermal fluctuations of Goldstone bosons \cite{Gasser:1986vb}.
+In this regard, the factor introduced seems to model the chiral dynamics of the system.
+Nonetheless, this factor alone appears inadequate to describe the chiral phase transition or to identify the critical temperature.
+On the contrary, the factor rather illustrates the gradual decrease of the chiral condensates as temperature increases.
+The gluonic sector, which is responsible for confinement dynamics, is effectively incorporated through the Polyakov loop.
+By integrating both elements, we can simultaneously recover the correct large-$N_c$ behavior and enforce the chiral effects and back-reaction of quarks into the model.

+The effectiveness of the SU($3$) eLSM in examining light meson states and their chiral phase structure has been established \cite{Tawfik:2014gga,Tawfik:2019rdd,Kovacs:2016juc}.
+Nonetheless, there exists a gap in the systematic and comparative analysis of meson masses in SU($4$) configurations at finite temperature.
+The present study aims to present a comprehensive description of various meson states and their temperature dependence, all within the eLSM framework for both SU($3$) and SU($4$) flavor symmetries.

 This manuscript is structured as follows.
 In Section \ref{sec:Lagrangian}, the extended Linear Sigma Model (eLSM) is reviewed.
 The configurations for SU($3$) and SU($4$) are discussed in Sections \ref{sec:su3} and \ref{sec:su4}, respectively.
 Section \ref{sec:finiteT} provides a detailed explanation of the finite temperature formalism for the masses of various meson states.
 The parametrization along with the numerical results is examined in Section \ref{sec:rslts}.
 The final conclusions are presented in Section \ref{sec:cnls}.